ysndr/blog/src/posts/internals/2021-01-01-flake-ification.md

 Yes you have, certainly!
 One of the reasons why a derivation might fail on your system is due to this.
 The problem is that it relies on the `nixpkgs` channel currently active on *your system*, which is a major impurity, because people tend to not have the same version active or might even set it to different releases (`release-xx.xx`, `unstable`, ...).\
 The common way around this is to pin the `nixpkgs` used by the developer.
 This is only a convention though.
 There is no definite way how to do this.
 You can see an example in my [previous aticle](/posts/internals/2020-04-10-built-with-nix#default.nix) about how I use nix on this blog.
 The main idea is to state the current version of `nixpkgs` in a file, fetch the tarball of that version and build against that.
 This is fine but requires us to update the version manually, and is not consistent among projects.\
 Alternatively, the tool that emerged from this is [`niv`](https://github.com/nmattia/niv).
-Niv provides an easi interface to add external sources and import them from the projects Nix file.
+Niv provides an easy interface to add external sources and import them from the projects Nix file.
 Niv in the background writes a lockfile and streamlines updating.

 So there might be a way to pin packages and with some discipline we can get around this impurity.
 How about this then?